Section Four: 1 2

 Click the arrow on the Position option to see a dropdown list:

-(Word 2013 users will see a small box top right of their images.
+(Word 2013 and 2016 users will see a small box top right of their images.
 Clicking the box reveals the same menu options as above.)

 Again, move your mouse over each one to see what they do.
 But don't left click any.
 Instead, click the link at the bottom that says "More Layout Options".
 When you do, you'll see this dialogue box (select the Text Wrapping tab if it's not already selected):